SmartInvoiceXYZ/smart-invoice/packages/website/docs-v3/misc/FAQ.md

 However, you will need to pay gas fees to transact on the blockchain.
 Your preferred wallet will display the fees to process a transaction.

 If you dispute a payment and it goes to arbitration, there will be a fee that goes to the arbitrator to resolve the dispute.
-This is currently set at 5% of the disputed funds for LexDAO - however, you can modify this amount if you choose a custom arbitrator.
+This is currently set at 5% of the disputed funds for Kleros - however, you can modify this amount if you choose a custom arbitrator.

 ### Can I put my logo on these invoices?

 At the moment it is not possible to customize invoices with custom branding.

-This functionality, and much more customization, is on our product roadmap for the end of 2022.

 ### Can I use non-Ethereum wallet addresses?

 No. Smart Invoice only supports ERC-20 tokens.
 If your wallet address doesn’t support those, don’t use it with Smart Invoice.

-### What types of wallets does Smart Invoice support?

-Smart Invoice currently supports MetaMask and WalletConnect.

-### What cryptocurrencies does Smart Invoice support?

-Smart Invoice currently supports WETH, WXDAI, WBTC, renBTC, USDT, USDC, USDP, RAI, RAID, HAUS, FRAX, sUSD, GNO, MANA, GRT, BAT, and ROBOT.

-Invoices can be configured to accept any of these tokens.

 ### What blockchains does Smart Invoice support?

-Smart Invoice supports Ethereum Mainnet, Gnosis Chain, Rinkeby Testnet.
+Smart Invoice supports Ethereum Mainnet, Gnosis, Polygon, Arbitrum, Optimism, Base, Holesky, and Sepolia Testnet.

 ### Does Smart Invoice work with Bitcoin (BTC)?